Pages

 referenceFieldName

-This ist the field that holds the relation to the tt_content record (the UID of the record).
-In EXT:bootstrap_package it is named tt_content, in EXT:mask it is named parentid.
+This is the field that holds the relation to the tt_content record (the UID of the record).
+In EXT:bootstrap_package it is named tt_content, in EXT:mask it is named parentid, in EXT:content_blocks it is named foreign_table_parent_uid.

 fields[]